UN and Partners Appeal for Sustained Support as Rohingya Refugee Influx Marks 6th Year in Bangladesh

 Joint Response Plan

-Under the leadership of the Bangladesh Government, the 2023 Joint Response Plan (JRP) for the Rohingya Humanitarian Crisis was launched on 07 March.
-The JRP is developed yearly and is an annual fundraising document and articulates the shared vision of how the humanitarian community will respond to the assessed and expressed needs of Rohingya refugees and affected host communities.
+Under the leadership of the Bangladesh Government, the 2025-26 Joint Response Plan (JRP) for the Rohingya Humanitarian Crisis was launched on 24 March 2025.
+This JRP is a two-year fundraising document which articulates the shared vision of how the humanitarian community will respond to the assessed and expressed needs of Rohingya refugees and affected host communities, while introducing more sustainable approaches.

-Through the 2023 JRP, the UN and its partners are calling on the international community to extend financial support to address the prioritized needs of Rohingya refugees and the Bangladeshi communities that are hosting them as the refugee crisis enters its sixth year.
-The 2023 JRP requests $876 million to reach 1.47 million people, including Rohingya refugees sheltered in Cox’s Bazar and Bashan Char and Bangladeshi host communities in Ukhiya and Teknaf.
-The 2023 JRP brings together 116 partners including UN Agencies, Bangladeshi and international NGOs.
-Nearly half of them are national organizations from Bangladesh.
+As the refugee crisis enters its eighth year, the UN and its partners call on the international community to extend their support to address the prioritized needs of Rohingya refugees and the Bangladeshi communities that are hosting them.
+Between January 2025 to December 2025, the JRP requires $934.5 million to reach 1.48 million people, including Rohingya refugees sheltered in Cox’s Bazar and Bhasan Char and Bangladeshi host communities in Ukhiya and Teknaf.

-1. Work towards the sustainable and voluntary repatriation of Rohingya refugees/Forcibly Displaced Myanmar Nationals (FDMN) to Myanmar.
+1. Work towards the early, voluntary, and sustainable repatriation of Rohingya refugees/FDMNs to Myanmar.

-2. Strengthen the protection of Rohingya refugees/FDMN women, men, girls, and boys.
+2. Strengthen the protection of Rohingya refugee/FDMN women, men, girls, and boys.

 3. Deliver life-saving assistance to populations in need.